The multi-BAFTA-winning My Week With Marilyn and Wallander actor discusses his career in A Life in Pictures interview with Francine Stock.

 I came into a business where it felt as though the film industry in this country seemed to be going through one of its periodic troughs, it was often famine or feast – it seemed ludicrous to imagine that one could have a film career.

 On Saturday 18 November 2011, Branagh spoke to Francine Stock about his career so far.
-In the full video, available to watch now on BAFTA Guru, he talks about his childhood and his involvement in school plays, including a performance as Dougal in The Magic Roundabout.
-He discusses his role in Celebrity and working with Woody Allen.
+He talked about his childhood and his involvement in school plays, including a performance as Dougal in The Magic Roundabout.
+He discussed his role in Celebrity and working with Woody Allen.
 He also talks about his approach to directing.